-(This is key for understanding when you're in your fertile window and approaching ovulation if you’re trying to conceive — but this info can also be super valuable even if you’re not trying for kids.
-More on that later!)
+While no ovulation test or ovulation predictor kit can tell you for sure if you’re ovulating, ours is 99% accurate at detecting luteinizing hormone (LH) 1.
+This is key for understanding when you're in your fertile window and approaching ovulation if you’re trying to conceive — but this info can also be super valuable even if you’re not trying for kids.

-While understanding your ovulation patterns can give you the best chance of correctly timing sex or insemination, it can also clue you in to what's going on with your reproductive health.
+Using ovulation tests to help you understand your ovulation patterns can give you the best chances of timing sex or insemination around your fertile window and clue you in to what's going on with your reproductive health.

-You can also use the Modern Fertility Ovulation Test to simply learn more about your menstrual cycle — and we’re in full support of getting that kind of knowledge.
-If you’ve recently stopped taking hormonal birth control, for example, you can use our test to reacquaint yourself with your cycle in its unadulterated form.
+If you’re not planning to get pregnant, you can also use the Modern Fertility Ovulation Test to simply learn more about your menstrual cycle — and we’re in full support of getting that kind of knowledge.
+If you’ve recently stopped taking hormonal birth control, for example, you can use our test kit to reacquaint yourself with your cycle without the influence of synthetic hormones.